Diagrid via Flux

 Structural tubes in Revit

 The application of Flux in this example proved quite successful.
-This was due to the fact that Flux provided a (semi-) live link for the levels and floors.
+This success was because Flux provided a (semi-) live link for the levels and floors.
 Since the size of the data been transferred wasn’t very large, the process was reasonably fast.
 Furthermore, Flux offered the possibility to have multiple people simultaneously contributing.